 Good for: Scenic cycling and the beach

 Just 20 minutes from Barcelona-El Prat airport lies the region of Costa Barcelona.
-The name is name as familiar as its northern neighbour Costa Brava, but that should be exactly why you want to visit!
+The name is name as familiar as its northern neighbour Costa Brava, but that should be exactly why you want to visit for Spain holidays with family!
 (So says BritMums co-founder Susanna, who blogs at A Modern Mother, and it’s true.)
 At its heart is Calella, a cute beach town that is the perfect mix of urban and beach where locals and tourists mix.
 Don’t miss the Calella Light House, where you get sweeping views over the white sand of Calella, and the watersports, such as the banana boat rides just off the city’s sandy shores in the Mediterranean.
-Sseveral beachfront cycle paths means you can pedal your way all around the city and surrounding countryside.
+Several beachfront cycle paths means you can pedal your way all around the city and surrounding countryside.

 Go to: Tenerife

-Good for: Family activities from mountaintop to shore
+Good for: Family holiday activities from mountaintop to shore